List of hotel fires in the United States: Stouffer's Inn of Westchester

 On December 4, 1980, a fire broke out at the Stouffer's Inn of Westchester, a newly built hotel and conference center in Purchase, New York, killing 26 people.
 The fire started in the two-level conference center of the hotel, adjacent to the four-story, 365-room hotel tower.
 It spread rapidly because of a lack of sufficient sprinklers and the use of highly flammable carpeting and wall coverings; New York had no statewide fire code at the time.
 Together with the MGM Grand fire, the Stouffer's Inn fire led to the adoption of stricter fire codes on the state and national levels.
 The fire was said to be a deliberate act but no one was convicted of causing it.
 The coffee waiter who was the chief suspect was arrested and initially convicted by the jury, but was later released by the judge for lack of evidence.
 The hotel reopened on April 4, 1981, four months after the fire.
 It today operates as the Renaissance Westchester Hotel.

 Westchase Hilton Hotel

 In March 1982, a fire broke out in the Westchase Hilton Hotel in Houston, Texas.
 12 people died in the hotel, which was opened in 1980.
-A report by the National Fire Protection Association identified one reason for the deaths as inadequate escape routes: the stairways were located at the end of the corridor, so that as the hallways filled with smoke, people were unable to reach them and suffocated.
+A report by the National Fire Protection Association (NFPA) identified one reason for the deaths as inadequate escape routes: the stairways were located at the end of the corridor, so that as the hallways filled with smoke, people were unable to reach them and suffocated.
 In addition, a staff member repeatedly reset the alarm system, preventing transmission of information about the fire to the Fire Department, and a poorly closing door allowed smoke to spread.
 The fire was caused by a smoldering cigarette that had been dropped on a chair in a room on the fourth floor.